Dannyb0o0y/MERN-Sky-Camp/README.md

 ## Installation
 ###### [Back to Table of Contents](#Table-of-Contents)
+The MERN stack has a three-layer architecture based on Model-View-Controller pattern and each interconnected layer performs a specific function in the application and this application is a MERN stack application which is a group of four technologies:-

+React JS for the front end, that is, the client (View) in which the user inputs data and the data display, GraphQL with a Node.js and Express.js server for the method called to store and retrieve data, MongoDB and Mongoose ODM for the database (Model) to store raw data and contains no logic.

+As a start and at the command prompt, type in npm install to ensure all that the dependencies are installed.

+Before deploying to Heroku, the application is run in develop mode and tested using GraphQL by entering at command prompt:-

+npm run seed

+npm run develop ( cd to the correct directory)

 ## Overview: What Was Accomplished!
 ### Workflow [Back to Table of Contents](#Table-of-Contents)